isabella232/document-services.en/help/usecases/HRAgreementWorkflowsJava.md

 ![Screenshot of PDF rendered with personal data](assets/HRWJ_8.png)

-## Enabling Signatures and Security
+## Enabling signatures and security

 When the agreement is ready, Adobe Sign can add digital signatures representing approval.
 Adobe Sign authentication works a little differently than OAuth.
 Let's now see how to integrate the application with Adobe Sign.
 To do so, you need to prepare the access token for your application.
 Then, you write the client code using Adobe Sign Java SDK.